-lowa offers annual fishing and hunting licenses and veteran lifetime fishing and hunting licenses to qualifying residents.
-Learn more on the DNR webpage at www.iowadnr.gov/fishing/fishing-licenses-laws/license-applications.
+lowa offers free annual fishing and hunting licenses and veteran lifetime fishing and hunting licenses to qualifying residents.

 Applications for and help with these special licenses are available at the DNR central office by calling 515-725-8200, or DNR offices (p.
 20) that sell fishing and hunting licenses.